 The Student Protection Plan (SPP) requires us to identify any risks to continuation of study for our students, measures put in place to mitigate those risks, arrangements for refund and compensation and for publication of the plan.
-This plan is based on our assessment of our risk profile in relation to the continuation of study for Middlesex University students as at 21 May 2019.
+This plan is based on our assessment of our risk profile in relation to the continuation of study for Middlesex University students as at 29 October 2020.
 You can download the Student Protection Plan.

 The plan covers an assessment of the range of risks to the continuation of study for Middlesex students across all of its campuses (London, Dubai, Mauritius and Malta), and the measures put in place to mitigate those risks that the University considers to be reasonably likely to crystallise